Top of page

 Office hours: If you are not available on Monday, March 24 and want to discuss any aspect of the process or provide input on the vision in person, please join Vice Provost Kim McAllister for office hours on Wednesday, March 26 and Friday, March 28 from 9:00-5:00pm.
 Please sign up by emailing Jen Haggas (haggasji@wfu.edu).

 Virtual Feedback Option: We also encourage you to participate using our virtual feedback option.
-The link will be posted here on the evening of Monday, March 24.
-You will have the opportunity to answer questions, provide feedback, and share ideas.
+(This option will remain open through Friday, March 28.)

 Our aspirational vision will be stronger if everyone participates.
 Please come dream with us!